Eulanda/EulandaConnect/docs/functions/Send-TelegramMap.md

 ## EXAMPLES

-### Example 1: Send the location of the ip address via Telegram map
+### Example 1: Send the location of the ip address via SendLocation
 ```powershell
 PS C:\> Send-TelegramMap --token 'your_token' -chatId 'your_chatId' -ip '5.1.80.40'
 ```